rodgzilla/machine_learning_fashion_MNIST_PyTorch/README.md

 The goal of this repo is to show how to build a basic classifier using PyTorch.

-The following elements are demonstated:
+The following elements are demonstrated:
  - How to load a dataset
  - How to perform data augmentation
  - How to build a convolutional neural network